 Crime is on the rise in Montgomery County, and we must get it under control.
 We must properly fund the police and pay them appropriately.
 Our police have been underpaid/under-compensated for years by the County.
 Currently, officers can work for the Capital Police in Washington and make a 30% higher salary.
 We need to change the attitude of the County Executive and County Council to view the police as the true asset they are and not disrespect them.
 There are candidates running for public office that seek to defund the police and take school resource officers (SROs) out of our schools.
 I favor funding the police and providing the best training possible, stationing SROs in every County high school to develop relationships with the students and giving our police and first responders the respect that they deserve.
-The police advisory board, and the police advisory commission, should include members of law enforcement and a requirement that members must have completed an extended course at the citizens need to reform courts to hold judges and prosecutors responsible for letting violent offenders back out on the for all the residents of the County for the benefit of the citizens of the County and these should be supported.
-The nonprofit organizations that were formed or operate as part of a political or partisan handshake should not be funded.
+The police advisory board, and the police advisory commission, should include members of law enforcement and a requirement that members must have completed an extended course at the citizens academy and have gone on a police ride-a-long.
+We need to reform courts to hold judges and prosecutors responsible for letting violent offenders back out on the street.